Jan 21, 2025

 DPT service providers should take all appropriate steps to ensure that their employees and officers (whether in Singapore or elsewhere) are regularly and appropriately trained on AML/CFT regulations, internal policies, procedures and controls on AML/CFT.

-As part of their AML obligations, DPT service providers must comply with the Travel Rule as imposed by the MAS in accordance with FATF requirements.
+As part of their AML obligations, DPT service providers must comply with the Travel Rule as imposed by the MAS.

-The Travel Rule requires DPT service providers to collect and share the personal information of clients when sending or receiving DPTs by value transfer on the account of an originator or beneficiary.
-Therefore, DPT service providers must provide sender and recipient data to each other during transactions.
+The Travel Rule requires DPT service providers to collect and share the information of clients when sending or receiving DPTs by value transfer on the account of an originator or beneficiary.
+Therefore, DPT service providers must provide originator and beneficiary data to each other during DPTs transactions.

 If you want to learn more about the Travel Rule and how it’s applied in different counties, including Singapore, you can find all the necessary information at our Help Center

-The scope of information that originators are required to share with the beneficiary provider depends on the transaction amount.
-If the amount of transaction is less than S$1,500 (approximately $1,106), the provider should collect and share the following information:
+The scope of information that originators are required to share with the beneficiary’s DPT service provider depends on the transaction amount.
+If the amount of transaction is less than SGD 1,500 (approximately USD 1,106), the DPT service provider should collect and share the following information:

-• The value transfer originator’s account number (or unique transaction reference number where no account number exists)
+• The originator’s account number (or unique transaction reference number where no account number exists)

-• The value transfer beneficiary’s account number (or unique transaction reference number where no account number exists)
+• The beneficiary’s account number (or unique transaction reference number where no account number exists)

-If the transaction amount exceeds S$1,500, any of the following information may be required:
+If the transaction amount exceeds SGD 1,500, any of the following information may be required:

-• The value transfer originator’s account number (or unique transaction reference number where no account number exists)
+• The originator’s account number (or unique transaction reference number where no account number exists)

-• The value transfer beneficiary’s account number (or unique transaction reference number where no account number exists)
+• The beneficiary’s account number (or unique transaction reference number where no account number exists)

 • Any of the following: